 Manuscripts in Special Collections

-The manuscript holdings in Special Collections measure slightly over 2,000 linear feet and consist of more than 300 collections.
+The manuscript holdings in Special Collections measure slightly over 2,000 linear feet and consist of approximately 400 collections.
 Each collection can range from one small box to over 100 boxes.
-To see a complete list of our manuscript holdings, please click here.
 Many of our manuscript holdings have been described in detail by Special Collections staff.
 To see a list of online descriptions and finding aids, click here.
 In addition, numerous manuscript collections have finding aids which are not available online but which can be consulted in the Special Collections Reading Room.

 |A girl watering the garden at the West End Settlement in Rock Island, Illinois.
 From the John H. Hauberg papers.|